 Property rights

 Private companies are permitted by law.
-Those in the formal sector, and thus subject to Guinean laws and regulations, comprise a relatively small portion of the economy.
+Those in the formal sector, which are thus subject to Guinean laws and regulations, make up a relatively small portion of the economy.
 Those in the informal sector mostly manage incursions by state authorities by reaching negotiated understandings with them in an ad hoc manner.
-Most payments routed toward state institutions are, in fact, captured by individuals.
-Protection of the private sector is thus a fluid and relative concept for most businesses, and the arrival of a new government, whether by coup or election, means reestablishing the personalized relations that allow all other activities to move forward.
-Businesses in the private sector complain that, although they pay the required taxes, customs and other costs, they are still beset by demands for the same suite of informal payments as their colleagues in the informal sector, effectively punishing them for operating in a more transparent way.
+Most payments routed toward state institutions are actually captured by individuals.
+Protection of the private sector is thus a fluid and relative concept for most businesses, and the arrival of a new government – whether by coup or election – means reestablishing the personalized relations that allow all other activities to move forward.
+Businesses in the formal private sector complain that, although they pay the required taxes, customs and other costs, they are still beset by demands for the same suite of informal payments as their colleagues in the informal sector, effectively punishing them for operating in a more transparent way.

 Private enterprise